-The move will provide a much-needed purpose-built hospice for city people living with life limiting illnesses, as well as those at the end of their lives.
-It will be four times bigger than the existing hospice, which celebrated its 30th anniversary last year.
-And the new building will see services developed to cater for patients as young as 15 for the first time.
-It will also offer patients a single room with access to both as social area as well as a landscaped gardens.
+This move will provide a much-needed purpose-built hospice for the people of Glasgow living with life limiting illnesses, as well as those requiring end of life care.
+The new building will see services developed to cater for patients as young as 15 for the first time.
+It will also offer patients single private en-suite rooms with access to social space and landscaped gardens for everyone to enjoy.

-The Hospice was founded by the late Dr Anne Gilmore and started as a charitable trust called the New Glasgow Hospice in 1981.
+The Prince & Princess of Wales Hospice was founded by the late Dr Anne Gilmore and started as a charitable trust called the New Glasgow Hospice in 1981.
 That same year it was gifted to Charles and Diana as a wedding present.

 HOW YOU CAN HELP